jump85/HybridAIQuantum-Challenge/README.md

 - **`src/`**
+  Folder contains all the source code for the classical and quantum models.
   Contains all core modules:
   - *boson_sampler.py*: Implements the quantum embedding using Perceval.
   - *config.py*: configs to switch between different setups (e.g., local vs. remote quantum backends, various hyperparameter optimizers). to use with the yaml file